 A late balancing corporate tax entity has the option to choose to have its FDT liability, if any, determined on a 30 June basis, rather than at the end of its income year.
-For more information, see the fact sheet Simplified imputation: franking deficit tax liability for late balancing corporate tax entities, available on our website.

-If a late balancing corporate tax entity makes this choice and it has a debit balance in its franking account on 30 June 2008, then it will be required to lodge a Franking account tax return 2008 to account for this FDT liability, on or before 31 July 2008.
+If a late balancing corporate tax entity makes this choice and it has a debit balance in its franking account on 30 June 2009, then it will be required to lodge a Franking account tax return 2009 to account for this FDT liability, on or before 31 July 2009.
 This same entity will also be required to lodge a subsequent franking account tax return within one month after the end of its income year if it has to: